lekuelc/bodylandmarks_objectdetection_kinematicanalysis/readme.md

-# Body landmarks & Object Detection & Kinematic Analysis in Physical Education Classes
+# Body landmarks & Object Detection & Kinematic Analysis in Physical Education Lessons

 This repository contains code and Jupyter notebooks for analyzing physical education class videos.
 It enables:
 - **Person (ID) detection and tracking**